n303p4/kitsuchan-2/README.md

 python3 -m pip install --user -r requirements.txt python3 kitsuchan.py
 ```

+You may have to change the above commands slightly, depending on your operating system and the
+location of your Python install.

+# FAQs

 ## Where are all the features?
 The old bot has way more stuff than this.